 1. Establish a file naming convention

-You've got a conference call with a client in ten minutes, so you need to retrieve their project file for reference.
+You've got a conference call with a client in 10 minutes, so you need to retrieve their project file for reference.
 Is it filed under the customer name or sales zone?

-Thomas McClintock, COO of online marketing company NSI Partners, says that firms often have neither a systemized plan that specifies who is responsible for what and how the documentation workflow happens, nor any documentation procedures to ensure that important records are stored, found, and managed in the same way.
+Thomas McClintock, COO of online marketing company NSI Partners, says that firms often have neither a systemized plan that specifies who is responsible for the documentation workflow, nor any documentation procedures to ensure that important records are stored, found, and managed in the same way.